emorynlp/character-mining/tsv/README.md

 # Parsed transcripts from **.json** to **.tsv** file

-## Parse all transcripts for a more seamless experience
+## Parse all transcripts to a single file

 Using the **.json** files from from each season, we create a master file that contain all transcripts in a easier to work with format.